Slides 📊

 Key Takeaways 📝

-Three principles are essential: Control, Randomization, and Replication must all be satisfied for valid experimental inference.
+Three principles are essential: Control, Randomization, and Replication should be sufficiently satisfied for validity of an experimental study.

 Control provides the basis for comparison through control groups and standardized conditions.